maheshpillalamarry/covid-19-detection-from-chest-x-ray-images-using-convolution-neural-networks/README.md

 # Fully Connected Layer
 * Fully connected layers connect every neuron in one layer to every neuron in another layer.
 It is in principle the same as the traditional multi-layer perceptron neural network (MLP).
 The flattened matrix goes through a fully connected layer to classify the images.
 <img src="https://cdn.analyticsvidhya.com/wp-content/uploads/2020/02/ANN-Graph.gif" width="600" height="300" />

+# --------------------------------------------------------------------------------------------------------

+# Details of Repository

+## In the Repository we have 3 Folders and 3 Files:

+* ## DataSets:
+    * This Folder Contains our prepared dataset(Labelled)
+    * Dropbox Links are provided because of large data issues

+* ## papers:
+    * Sample papers for references

+* ## Blockdiagram:
+    * 2 Blockdiagrams provided old and modified.

+* ## DATASET_PREPARATION.ipynb
+    * From the downloaded datasets we need need to extract our needed data.
+    * By using DATASET_PREPARATION.ipynb we created Dataset for Test and train.

+* ## TestAndTrainCode.ipynb
+    * This core and important metric to project.
+    * The code contains Creation of convolutions,pooling layes,activation functions,training and testing of data.
+    * also accuracy matric loss and accuracy plots.

+* ## TestedAndTrainedModel.h5:
+    * This .h5 format is saved model of trained Model.
+    * every time to evaluate we dont need to train the model.
+    * we saved the model, for predictions and various accuracy testing we use this model.
+    * This act as a Engine for predictions.
+* ## Accuracy.ipynb
+   * Confusion matrix etc are evaluated in Accuracy.ipynb.
+   * Can add various accuracy metrix like F1 score etc..